dlizcano/dlizcano.github.io/_posts/2025-10-20-Ploting-soundlevel-data-from-BirdNET-GO.md

 ## Getting the data

-In the [past post, I explain more details about the sound levels and my custom solution.]{https://dlizcano.github.io/english/Soundlevel-data-from-BirdNET-GO/}
+In the past post, I explain more details about the [sound levels and my custom solution]9https://dlizcano.github.io/english/Soundlevel-data-from-BirdNET-GO/).

 At the end I have a CSV file that grows as fast as a Mega per day.